-We tested whether pteridine pigments compensate for environmental carotenoid availability among agamid lizards, using a large interspecific dataset of pigment concentrations in coloured skin tissue.
-We found that the total concentration of carotenoids was positively associated with habitat productivity, and therefore presumably environmental carotenoid availability.
-Individuals in more productive environments not only had higher concentrations of total carotenoids, but they also had a lower concentration of total pteridines and consequently, a higher ratio of carotenoids to pteridines.
-Across all species, the concentrations of carotenoid and pteridine pigments with similar hue (red ketocarotenoids and drosopterin, vellow dietary carotenoids and xanthopterin), were uncorrelated, although there was a weak negative association between red ketocarotenoid and yellow xanthopterin concentrations.
-This indicates that variation in carotenoid availability is not compensated directly by replacing carotenoids with pteridine pigments of the same hue (carotenoid mimicry).
-Instead, compensation appears to be indirect.
-In environments where carotenoids are scarce, pteridines are used in relatively higher concentrations but different combinations of pteridine and carotenoid pigments are used to produce different hues.
-Pigment concentrations correspond to variation in yellow-red skin colours among species, and this was primarily driven by pteridines: redder hues were associated with higher concentrations of drosopterin, and more saturated colours were associated with higher concentration of pteridines (xanthopterin, colourless and total).
-We found no relationship between carotenoid or pteridine concentrations and indices of sexual selection (sexual dichromatism and sexual size dimorphism).
-This is consistent with the lack of association between carotenoid concentration and skin colour and the hypothesised low metabolic cost of pteridine synthesis (Bagnara & Matsumoto 2006).
-Taken together, these results suggest that costs associated with the production and allocation of pigments to skin colour are unlikely to maintain colour signal honesty in agamid lizards.
+We tested whether pigment concentrations are associated with environmental gradients indicative of carotenoid availability among agamid lizards, using a large interspecific dataset of pigment concentrations in coloured skin tissue.
+We found that species in more arid environments with high summer temperatures and radiation and lower vegetation productivity had lower concentrations of total carotenoids, higher concentrations of total pteridines and consequently, a lower ratio of carotenoids to pteridines.
+Across all species, the concentrations of carotenoid and pteridine pigments with similar hue (red ketocarotenoids and drosopterin, yellow dietary carotenoids and xanthopterin), were uncorrelated, indicating that carotenoids are not simply replaced with pteridine pigments of a similar hue (carotenoid mimicry).
+Although the concentration of dietary carotenoids was of similar magnitude to the concentration of drosopterin or xanthopterin, only pteridine concentrations predicted colour variation among species: redder hues were associated with higher concentrations of drosopterin, and more saturated colours were associated with higher concentration of pteridines (xanthopterin, other and total).
+We found no relationship between carotenoid or pteridine concentrations and indices of sexual selection (sexual dichromatism and sexual size dimorphism), which is consistent with the lack of association between carotenoid concentration and skin colour.
+Taken together, these results suggest that environmental carotenoid availability may alter the relative cost of acquiring and sequestering carotenoids vs synthesising pteridines to generate yellow-red skin colours.